hilios/jQuery.countdown/examples.md

 ---
 layout: content
 title:  Examples
-toc:        examples
+toc:    links
 ---

 There are few ways to get started, from the most simple example to advanced, we support many different countdown styles, see wich one fits your scenario, and if anyone doesn't it's a good starting point to customize your output.